uzonyib/jreader/docker/dev/README.md

 ```
 mvn appengine:devserver -pl jreader-web
 ```
-jReader will be available on `http://localhost:8080/`
+jReader will be available on `http://localhost:8080/` on the host machine.